martezr/puppet-in-4-hours/labs/06-using-puppet-forge-modules.md

 ## Overview

-This lab walks through using modules from the Puppet Forge.
+In this lab you will walk through the process of adding and using a Puppet module from the Puppet Forge.

 ## Exercises